Easy Strawberry Tiramisu

 The key is the ladyfingers.
 Some tiramisu use cake and ladyfingers.
 This one just uses ladyfingers, which when soaked in the coffee-rum mixture, become soft and tastes like cake.
 That’s another thing.
 All the strawberry tiramisu recipes I came across actually did not use the coffee and liquor which is what I love so much about tiramisu, so mine combines the coffee tiramisu with fresh berries.
 You also want a strong brew coffee.
 I used the Barista Prima Italian Roast K-Cup which I got from being a part of the K-Cup ambassador program.
 This was some strong stuff and reminded me of the coffee I drank in Italy.

 Update!
 After posting this I made Strawberry Tiramisu with Nutella, which is just as easy to make as this one!
+If you like baking with mascarpone cheese you might like my Pumpkin Mascarpone Cake, too.

 - 1 pint strawberries